rxi-prakharvrm/rxi-prakharvrm/README.md

 ### About Me

-- 💡 Turning ideas into functional and visually appealing websites
+- 💡 MCA'25 student at Univerity of Delhi
 - 🌐 Experienced in building commercial websites
-- 💻 Proficient in C, C++, SQL, React.js, JavaScript, CSS and HTML
+- 💻 Proficient in C, C++, SQL, React.js, JavaScript, CSS, and HTML
-- 🚀 Constantly learning and exploring new web technologies
+- 🚀 Constantly learning and exploring new technologies
 - 🌱 Committed to enhancing user experiences through intuitive designs
 - 📚 Passionate about writing clean, efficient, and scalable code
+- 🤝 Contributed to multiple projects, enhancing both personal and collaborative outcomes

 ### Projects